evisvasiu/GPRS-Weather-Station/README.md

 https://evisvasiu.com/ui

-A remote weather monitoring device using the "Lilygo ESP32-SIM800L" board.
-GPRS network is selected for communication by using the integrated SIM800L modem.
+A remote weather monitoring device by using ESP32 integrated with SIM800L GPRS modem.

 Sensors used: